mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 - set the event handler `onEditCellChange` invoked when a change is triggered by the edit input component.
 - or use the `GridEditRowsModel` mentioned in [Control Editing](#control-editing).

-To validate, and update the server when the change is committed.
+To validate when the change is committed.
 - set the event handler `onEditCellChangeCommitted`.

 {{"demo": "pages/components/data-grid/editing/ValidateRowModelControlGrid.js", "bg": "inline"}}